sdwyersec/COMP2110-Home-Automation-Dashboard/README.md

 expected to customise this README file to describe your own project.
 You should update this file with some documentation on your group's implementation.

+## Project Overview
+This project is a modular home automation dashboard for COMP2110.
+It integrates various widgets that allow users to manage shopping lists, view weather data, control devices/sensors, and track tasks.
+Each widget communicates with a backend via APIs.

 ## Group Members
 | Name | Student ID | Contribution |
 |----------|----------|----------|